LankeyBoard/RulesGraph/generalRules.md

 slug: JUMP

 ruleType: LIST\
 When jumping, use these formulas to calculate the minimum distances you can go.
 If you are trying to jump further, Test your Mettle.
 The difficulty is equal to 10+1 per foot beyond your standard jump range.
-If you roll below a Success, you can spend Stamina to increase your roll up to the point of a Success if you have the Stamina to spend.

 ### Running Leap